SELF-Technology/self-chain-public/docs/technical-docs/Grid-Compute/Future-Vision.md

 - **Data sovereignty is default**: Your data, your control, always
 - **Community owns infrastructure**: No single entity controls the network

-This vision aligns perfectly with SELF's mission: creating technology that serves humanity, not corporations.
+This vision aligns perfectly with SELF's mission to enable the future of technology to be yours.

 ---

 **Remember**: Grid Compute is a future vision that will be realized as our ecosystem grows.
 Today, we're building the foundation—a robust blockchain, thriving community, and revolutionary consensus mechanism.
 Each step brings us closer to this distributed future.

-*The future is collective.
-The future is sovereign.
-The future is SELF.*
+*The Future Of Technology Is Yours.*